grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. note::
-    The value must be one of the following options ['Vertical', 'Recirc']
+    The value must be one of the following options: Vertical, Recirc

 Wells.{well_name}.Action